sweh/ajja/docs/src/usage/customization.rst

 ==========

-In order to prevent `Cross-site request forgery (CSRF) <https://en.wikipedia.org/wiki/Cross-site_request_forgery>`_, `gocept.jsform` can handle CSRF tokens and always submit them with every save request.
+In order to prevent `Cross-site request forgery (CSRF) <https://en.wikipedia.org/wiki/Cross-site_request_forgery>`_, `ajja` can handle CSRF tokens and always submit them with every save request.
 The token needs to be generated on the server and injected into the DOM in a hidden input field with the id ``csrf_token``.